Academie Minerva: Awards and stipends

 The Academy awards several prizes and stipends every year, including the Coba de Groot Stipendium, George Verberg Stipendium, the Klaas Dijkstra Academy Prize, Academy Minerva Prize for Design and the Menzis grant.

 Nautical science

 The HTS and the HZS have long been a part of the academy.
 The HZS has now merged with the Maritime Academy "Abel Tasman" in Delfzijl, the HTS is now part of the Hanze University of Applied Sciences.

-The Hogere Zeevaartschool Groningen was one of the larger nautical schools for both the Grote Handels Vaart (GHV) and the Kleine Handels Vaart (KHV) and the Maritime Radio Officer training.
+The Hogere Zeevaartschool Groningen was one of the larger nautical schools for both the Grote Handelsvaart (GHV) and the Kleine Handelsvaart (KHV) and the Maritime Radio Officer training.
 All basic courses and the so-called "ranks" were taught there.

 Over 40 students lived in the (municipal) boarding school "Admiraal Van Kinsbergen", located on Noorderstationsstraat, during the two-year basic training.
 At the Academy Minerva, a sailor uniform was worn by the students of the basic training.
 This Maritime Academy has produced many merchant navy officers.